 Solar power and wind energy are the future of the planet.
-With the growing awareness about climate change and the intense focus on environment-friendly approaches to just about everything in business and social life, the trend towards green energy solutions is only set to go higher in the years to come.
+With the growing awareness about climate change thanks to aggressive content marketing, and the intense focus on environment-friendly approaches to just about everything in business and social life, the trend towards green energy solutions is only set to go higher in the years to come.

 Wind power, which is the conversion of wind energy into other forms that can be put to a variety of uses through the action of wind turbines, has become a viable alternative to fossil fuels like petroleum products.
 Wind farms are cropping up in various parts of the world, and increasing in efficiency as technology grows apace with this rising demand for green solutions.